*Warning: Full spoilers ahead for The Rings of Power season 2 episode 8.*

 The Dark Wizard tells him if that he goes with him, he'll find his name, his staff, and the answers he's looking for.
 More than that, he also says he's ensured Nori (Markella Kavenagh) and Poppy (Megan Richards) are safe.

-Daniel Weyman as The Stranger in The Lord of the Rings: The Rings of Power.
-Ben Rothstein/Prime Video
+Daniel Weyman as The Stranger in The Rings of Power season 2.
+Prime Video

 They're not exactly safe, though.
 One of the Dark Wizard's acolytes holds a knife at Nori and Poppy's throat - seemingly going against the Dark Wizard's orders.
 The Dark Wizard kills one of his acolytes and the others flee, leaving Nori and Poppy to be reunited with The Stranger.